flor14/shinyssd/README.md

 The level of confidence of the results obtained from a SSD curve will depend on the number of species used to produce the SSD.
 In this sense, the first tab of the user interface is used for visualizing the number of species for which toxicological data are available for each toxicant , species group and endpoint combination in the uploaded dataset.
 A minimum of species is necessary to build a SSD curve varies according to the literature (@belanger2016, @efsa2013, @wheeler2002, @newman2000).

 After selecting the toxicant and species groups, the user can filter and select subsets of data from the whole database by applying different quality criteria, (e.g., if the studies reported a chemical confirmation of the concentrations of the toxicant tested).
 The values entered in each column of the database serve as categories to filter the database in relation to characteristics of the bioassays.
-The final SSD curve is fitted to different distributions using the package fitdistrplus and actuar.
+The final SSD curve is fitted to different distributions using the package `fitdistrplus` and `actuar`.
 The HC is estimated for all the distributions.

 By facilitating and streamlining toxicity data analysis and the creation of SSD curves, the user interface proposed here should be useful for environmental managers and regulators conducting ecological risk assessments and scientific research.

 ## Information for Users

 - ``shinyssd`` includes a preloaded database with aquatic toxicological data for the pesticides Cypermethrin and Glyphosate.
 This data was extracted of the ECOTOX database of the the Environmental Protection Agency of the United States (EPA) [link](https://cfpub.epa.gov/ecotox/).
-An external comma-separated values file.
 An external separated by commas file (.csv) could be uploaded by the user according to the format of the ``template.csv`` file attached in the repo.

 - There is a warning alert message if you are entering data with different units, to avoid conflictive results.